Analyzing Activity From Blacklisted IP addresses and TOR Exit Nodes¶

 It is worth mentioning that you don’t have to download the published list, SpectX does that for you every time you execute the query.
 So you don’t have to worry about checking for updates, downloads etc.

 STEP 2.
-Examine the access logs to identify the services affected.
+Examine the access log records from suspect ip-addresses to identify the services affected.
 Let’s see what kind of requests have been made:

 |2017-06-24 22:47:03||SE||/googleanalytics.js||200||Mozilla/5.0 (Windows NT 6.1; rv:52.0) Gecko/20100101 Firefox/52.0|